How much data do DM Devices use?

 However, we can work out some figures roughly.

-The above tests done on NB-IoT apply to LTE-M, the difference is that most providers charge a min connection on LTE-M. In Australia, with M2M One SIMs this is 2kb - it might be similar for your network.
+The above tests done on NB-IoT apply to LTE-M, the difference is that most providers charge a min connection on LTE-M. In Australia, with M2M One (Telstra) SIMs this is 2kb - it might be similar for your network.

 So, for a battery-powered device, we could estimate as follows: